kcflan/aws-dms-automation/README.md

 ## 🎯 Purpose

+[My $77 lesson](./MIGRATION.md).
+I had to start replication instance's task over and over, so I automated it from the command line instead of watching the UI.

 ### 💰 Cost-Effective Migration Management

-Why let an expensive **dms.r5.32xlarge** instance run indefinitely?
+Why let an expensive **dms.r6i.32xlarge** instance run indefinitely?
 This script automates the start and stop of DMS replication tasks, allowing you to:

 - 🚀 Use a **dms.r6i.32xlarge** instance for faster data transfers if you fancy.
 - 🔄 Manually downgrade the instance post-migration to minimize costs.